kircherlab/MPRAsnakeflow/docs/assignment_example1.rst

 assignment_idx_bam
    Index the BAM file
 assignment_flagstat
    Run samtools flagstat.
-Results are in :code:`results/assignment/assoc_basic/statistic/assignment/bam_stats.txt` assignment_getBCs
+Results are in :code:`results/assignment/assocBasic/statistic/assignment/bam_stats.txt` assignment_getBCs
    Get the barcodes (not filtered).
-Results are in :code:`results/assignment/assoc_basic/barcodes_incl_other.sorted.tsv.gz` assignment_statistic_totalCounts
+Results are in :code:`results/assignment/assocBasic/barcodes_incl_other.sorted.tsv.gz` assignment_statistic_totalCounts
    Statistic of the total (unfiltered counts).
-Results are in :code:`results/assignment/assoc_basic/statistic/total_counts.tsv.gz` assignment_filter
+Results are in :code:`results/assignment/assocBasic/statistic/total_counts.tsv.gz` assignment_filter
    Filter the barcodes file based on the config given in the config-file.
-Results for this run are here :code:`results/assignment/assoc_basic/assignment_barcodes.example_config_true_matches.sorted.tsv.gz` (example_config_true_matches) and here :code:`results/assignment/assoc_basic/assignment_barcodes.example_config.sorted.tsv.gz` (example_config) assignment_statistic_assignedCounts
+Results for this run are here :code:`results/assignment/assocBasic/assignment_barcodes.exampleConfigTrueMatches.sorted.tsv.gz` (exampleConfigTrueMatches) and here :code:`results/assignment/assocBasic/assignment_barcodes.exampleConfig.sorted.tsv.gz` (exampleConfig) assignment_statistic_assignedCounts
    Statistic of filtered the assigned counts.
-Result is here :code:`results/assignment/assoc_basic/statistic/assigned_counts.example_config_true_matches.tsv.gz` (example_config_true_matches) or :code:`results/assignment/assoc_basic/statistic/assigned_counts.example_config.tsv.gz` (example_config) assignment_statistic_assignment
+Result is here :code:`results/assignment/assocBasic/statistic/assigned_counts.exampleConfigTrueMatches.tsv.gz` (exampleConfigTrueMatches) or :code:`results/assignment/assocBasic/statistic/assigned_counts.exampleConfig.tsv.gz` (exampleConfig) assignment_statistic_assignment
    Statistic of the filtered assignment.
-Result is here :code:`results/assignment/assoc_basic/statistic/assignment.example_config_true_matches.tsv.gz` and a plot here :code:`results/assignment/assoc_basic/statistic/assignment.example_config_true_matches.png`. (also files are available for the config :code:`example_config`).
+Result is here :code:`results/assignment/assocBasic/statistic/assignment.exampleConfigTrueMatches.tsv.gz` and a plot here :code:`results/assignment/assocBasic/statistic/assignment.exampleConfigTrueMatches.png`. (also files are available for the config :code:`exampleConfig`).

 Results
 -----------------

-All needed output files will be in the :code:`results/assignemnts/assoc_basic` folder.
-The final assignment is in :code:`results/assignment/assoc_basic/assignment_barcodes.example_config_true_matches.sorted.tsv.gz` or :code:`results/assignment/assoc_basic/assignment_barcodes.example_config.sorted.tsv.gz` depeding on the filtering in the config file.
+All needed output files will be in the :code:`results/assignemnts/assocBasic` folder.
+The final assignment is in :code:`results/assignment/assocBasic/assignment_barcodes.exampleConfigTrueMatches.sorted.tsv.gz` or :code:`results/assignment/assocBasic/assignment_barcodes.exampleConfig.sorted.tsv.gz` depeding on the filtering in the config file.

 .. note:: Please note that for the experiment/count workflow you have to remove ambigous BCs.
-Therefore the file :code:`results/assignment/assoc_basic/assignment_barcodes.example_config_true_matches.sorted.tsv.gz` is the correct wone
+Therefore the file :code:`results/assignment/assocBasic/assignment_barcodes.exampleConfigTrueMatches.sorted.tsv.gz` is the correct wone

 Total file tree of the results folder: